fuzzylita/fuzzylita.github.io/_posts/2017-08-28-building_a_website_is_ridiculously_fun.markdown

 [Imgur](http://i.imgur.com/IDy1uBs.jpg)

-My realty site ended up being thinly veiled anti-duck propaganda from the sinister chicken realtors group.
-With hilarious, sinister duck images for every page, punctuating the useful information found withing with an unavoidable reminder.
+My realty site ended up being thinly veiled anti-duck propaganda from the sinister chickens.
+Rife with hilarious, shady duck images on every page, useful information punctuated with an constant reminder.
 You can't trust the ducks.

-That said, becuase I wanted my joke to be funnier - to me... no one else is ever even going to see the outcome of this exercise - I ended up learned 5 times more than I would have.
+That said, becuase I wanted my joke to be funnier - to me... no one else is ever even going to see the outcome of this exercise - I ended up learned 5 times more than I could have.

 'I want the duck with sunglasses to be positioned dfferently, and how do I skip a line? hmm there's no space between the links to '100 sketchy duck facts'.
 Why doesn't that stupid selector work?'